Commuting Mileage Reimbursement: Stop Paying Employees for Driving to Work

 The mileage tracker lets you see your employees’ locations and routes during their shifts and tracks their business trips with a single click.

 After an employee hits the clock-in button, Timeero will ask them to confirm their location.

-This way, you will be able to gain control over mileage and expenses.
+This way, the software gives you more control over mileage and business expenses.
 You can ensure no private miles are being reimbursed and the company is no longer paying for commute costs and scenic routes.

 Still, keep in mind that reimbursement can sometimes cover the expenses for different types of transportation, like ride-sharing services, trains, or buses.